svinota/pyroute2/README.rst

 Pyroute2
 ========

-Pyroute2 is a pure Python **netlink** library.
+Pyroute2 is a pure Python networking framework.
 The core requires only Python stdlib, no 3rd party libraries.
-The library was started as an RTNL protocol implementation, so the name is **pyroute2**, but now it supports many netlink protocols.
-Some supported netlink families and protocols:
+The library was started as an RTNL protocol implementation, so the name is **pyroute2**, but now it supports several protocols, including non-netlink.
+Here are some supported netlink families and protocols:

+* **dhcp** --- dynamic host configuration protocol for IPv4
+* **9p2000** --- Plan9 file system protocol

+Netlink:

 * **rtnl**, network settings --- addresses, routes, traffic controls
 * **nfnetlink** --- netfilter API